-Dr Romina Istratii is a critical researcher and practitioner from Eastern Europe specialising in epistemological issues in development, gender and religious studies.
-Informed by her decade-long experience in international development research, practice and consulting, Dr Istratii has been motivated by the aim to attune development theory and practice to local knowledge systems and community priorities.
+Dr Romina Istratii is a critical researcher and practitioner from eastern Europe specialising in epistemological issues in development, gender and religious studies.
+Informed by her decade-long experience in international development research, practice and consulting, Dr Istratii has been motivated by the aim of attuning development theory and practice to local knowledge systems and community priorities.

 Dr Istratii started her international career in 2009 while pursuing undergraduate studies in the United States with a scholarship.
-She first worked as a Market Analyst for Navigator Ltd., a consultancy supporting business in emerging economies, including those in the eastern European bloc.
+She first worked as a market analyst for Navigator Ltd, a consultancy supporting business in emerging economies, including those in the eastern European bloc.
 She then conducted agricultural economics research at Bates College (Maine, US) and partners at the University of Tennessee.
 Between 2012 and 2013 she explored the gender dimensions of agricultural development and food security in sub-Saharan Africa under a Watson Fellowship that she was awarded by the Thomas J. Watson Foundation while still in college (New York, US).
-Her encounters with hundreds of female and male farmers, NGO staff members, government officials and other stakeholders involved in African agricultural development in four different countries revealed that realities on the ground were considerably more nuanced, complex and non-uniform than they were portrayed in the mainstream development literature on Africa.
-Dr Istratii has dedicated her research career to exploring methodological approaches that account better for the conceptual repertoires and embodied experiences of local people and communities, toward identifying alleviation strategies of local issues that better accord with local priorities and sensibilities.
+Her encounters with hundreds of female and male farmers, NGO staff members, government officials and other stakeholders involved in African agricultural development in four different countries, revealed that realities on the ground were considerably more nuanced, complex and non-uniform than they were portrayed in the mainstream development literature on Africa.
+Dr Istratii has dedicated her research career to exploring methodological approaches that better account for the conceptual repertoires and embodied experiences of local people and communities, towards identifying alleviation strategies of local issues that better accord with local priorities and sensibilities.

 In 2018, Dr Istratii completed a three-year PhD study at SOAS, University of London, which applied a critical lens to mainstream gender and development theories and approaches and proposed a decolonial engagement with contexts and societies that fall outside of western epistemology and historical experience, but especially in indigenous religious societies.
 The study set to demonstrate the urgency and appropriateness for such an approach through a historiographical, theological, ethnographic and participatory study of conjugal abuse realities and attitudes in the Ethiopian Orthodox Täwahәdo community of Aksum city and the surrounding countryside.